kframework/c-semantics/INSTALL.md

 ```

 We also need the XML::LibXML::Reader Perl module.
 The easiest way to install
 this module seems to be through the package manager.
-On Ubuntu, this module can
-be installed with:
+On Ubuntu:
 ```
 $ sudo apt-get install libxml-libxml-perl
 ```